ehstevo/foot-mounted-ins/README.md

 and understood, not a black box.
 Each module is built one rung at a time: *concept → derivation → implementation → a test that fails if the understanding is wrong.*

-> **Status:** early - building the sensor data pipeline first (BLE ingest, replayable logging,
+> **Status:** the front end is in place - BLE capture with replayable logging, a delta-form parser,
-> delta-form parsing) before the estimation stack.
+> device-frame characterization, a from-scratch rotation toolkit (quaternion/DCM/Euler), and a
+> **working strapdown mechanization** validated end-to-end against a trajectory simulator to machine
+> precision.
+Next: drift & error dynamics, then the estimation stack (ZUPT + error-state EKF + GNSS).

 ---